 Complimentary Reporting for North America IIA Members

-Members of The IIA in North America and the Caribbean benefit from free CPE reporting.
+Members of The IIA in North America and the Caribbean benefit from free certification renewal reporting.
 Learn more about IIA membership benefits.

-CPE reporting fees vary globally, based upon membership status, if you report CPE directly to The IIA through CCMS, or through your local affiliate.
+Certification renewal fees vary globally, based upon membership status, if you renew directly to The IIA through CCMS, or through your local affiliate.
 Check with your local affiliate regarding pricing and the reporting process.

 Visit the Fee Structure page of our website for the most current pricing information.
-IIA-certified professionals who fail to meet their CPE requirements by the reporting deadline will automatically be placed in Expired status and may not use their designation nor be listed in the registry.
+IIA-certified professionals who fail to renew their certification by the deadline will automatically be placed in Grace status and may not use their designation nor be listed in the registry.
 Individuals remaining in Grace for 2 years will enter a Revoked status and must reapply and retest if they wish to become certified again.

 Annual CPE Audit Activities

-The Annual CPE Audit notifications are sent in January for the prior year’s reporting cycle.
-Individuals selected for a CPE audit will be notified via email.
-If selected for an audit, individuals must provide evidence of previously reported CPE activities that meet the criteria described in the CPE Policy.
+The Annual CPE Audit notifications are sent via email immediately following the completion of your renewal.
+If selected for an audit, individuals must provide evidence of CPE activities completed for the renewal cycle that meet the criteria described in the Annual Certification Renewal Policy.
 (If you self-claim CPEs, be sure to keep detailed records.)
-If you are chosen for an audit, you will be given a six-month grace period to report CPE.
+If you are chosen for an audit, you will be given a six-month grace period to complete your audit.
 The deadline and requirements for returning supporting documentation will be included in the email.